 Plan sponsors have their 408(b)(2) notices in hand and should be looking to determine if their plan costs are reasonable.
 The 401k Averages Book is an easy way to answer the fee reasonability question.

 The 401k Averages Book is the only resource book available for non-biased, comparative 401(k) fee information.
-It was designed to provide professionals with the essential comparative 401(k) fee information they need to see if their plan costs are above or below average.
+It is designed to provide professionals with the essential comparative 401(k) fee information they need to see if their plan costs are above or below average.

 Use the 401k Averages Book to: